 The most common locations for primary milia in infants include:

-- Around the nose
+- Around the nose.

-- Around the eye (periorbital area)
+- Around the eye.

 Last modified on October 6th, 2023 at 3:00 pm